mathebuddy/mathebuddy-smpl/README.md

 SMPL has the following advantage:

-- NO server is required.
+- **No** server is required.
 Code is executed at client-side.
 There is no need to install anything
-- simple syntax with intrinsic data types for math
+- Simple syntax with intrinsic data types for math
-- no need to import math libraries explicitly
+- No need to import math libraries explicitly

 ## Example